-During this trip, students will visit the areas of Santo Domingo, Monteplata, Duarte, and Puerto Plata.
+During this trip, students will visit the areas of Santo Domingo, Jarabacoa, and Sosua.

 Students should be prepared for hot, humid weather in the 80s and 90s during the day with occasional rain showers.
-Since the base is located in the mountains in the evenings the temperature will go down into the 60s.
+Since the base is located in the mountains, the temperature will go down into the 60s in the evenings.

 The bathrooms are located at the facilities and will either be right in the room shared with another student, or be communal bathrooms shared with other Rustic Pathways students of the same gender.
-They will all have running water and American style toilets.
-Showers are rustic and no hot water may be available.
+They will all have running water and American-style toilets.
+Showers are rustic, so hot water may not be available.

 There are typically more girls than boys however the exact numbers vary from week to week.